liferay/liferay-docs/devGuide/en/chapters/05-layout-templates.markdown

 ### Layout template files [](id=lp-6-1-dgen05-layout-template-files-0)

 One or more layout template plugins can reside in a layout template project.
-And, each layout template plugin has the following files
+Each layout template plugin has the following files:

--	**layout_template_name*.tpl**: Velocity template that generates the HTML structure of the template
+-	***layout_template_name*.tpl**: Velocity template that generates the HTML structure of the template

 -	***layout_template_name*.wap.tpl**: Variant template for mobile devices.
 WAP stands for wireless application protocol.